jbcodeforce/ML-studies/docs/kaggle.md

 # Kaggle and ML tutorial

-## Getting started with Titanic
+## Getting started with Titanic data set

-The goal is to find patterns in train.csv that help us predict whether the passengers in test.csv survived.
+The goal is to find patterns in `train.csv` that help us predict whether the passengers in `test.csv` survived or notß.

 Example of minimum code for a random forest with 100 decision trees